w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * explain strategies that people with disabilities use to interact with components that accept user input
 * design user interfaces that support different input mechanisms, including mouse, touch, keyboard, and speech
 * define keyboard interactions and meaningful sequences inside complex widgets, including buttons, carousels, sliders, tabs, and treeviews
-* define mechanisms to obtain information about custom keyboard shortcuts for complex widgets and applications
+* create designs with information about custom keyboard shortcuts for complex widgets and applications
 * provide clear and distinguishable ways to identify components that accept user input, including through naming and placement
 * provide mechanisms to help understand the context, information, and functionality of user interface components, including through textual instructions, color, and other visual cues
 * provide meaningful and descriptive notifications about imminent time limits, steps, errors, suggestions for correction, success messages, status changes, and feedback from user input
-* identify related requirements for developers to provide the necessary semantics for components that accept user input, error messages, and notifications
+* identify related requirements for developers to provide the necessary semantics for components that accept user input, error messages, notifications, and other feedback
-* identify related requirements for developers to write code for custom keyboard interactions for components that accept user input
+* identify related requirements for developers to code custom keyboard interactions for components that accept user input

 {% include excol.html type="all" %}